carlohcs/iac/examples/08-terraform-kubernetes/README.md

-# Example 08 - Terraform e Kubernetes
+# Example 08 - Terraform and Kubernetes

 ## Why this approach?